 Many pollination biologists believe non-corbiculate bees are more efficient pollinators than honey bees or bumble bees.
 Instead of packing pollen into tight balls, non-corbiculate bees carry it loosely in tufts of hair called scopae.
 Depending on the species, scopae can occur on the legs, under the abdomen, or along the sides and back of the thorax.
 Pollen carried in scopae can easily rub off on the next flower, increasing the chance of pollination.

 A honey bee uses all six legs to collect and pack pollen into her corbiculae.
 Using her forelegs, she may scrape pollen directly from the anthers of the flower.
 At other times she uses her front legs to clean the pollen that sticks to her body.

 The tricky part comes next.
-The honey bee swipes the left middle leg against the right hind leg, and vice versa.
-The inner surface of each rear basitarsus is covered with thick rows of hairs called a pollen comb.
-By rubbing each middle leg against the opposite pollen comb, she cleans the pollen from the middle legs.
+The honey bee swipes the left middle leg against the right hind leg and vice versa.
+Thick rows of hair called pollen combs cover the inner surface of each rear basitarsus.
+By rubbing each middle leg against the opposite pollen comb, she cleans the pollen from her middle legs.
 Once the pollen is clumped on the inside of her rear legs, she is ready to load the pollen baskets.

 Putting the squeeze on pollen